gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - If you record the event, ensure to inform participants beforehand
 - If the event is bilingual, follow the recommendations from the section on [bilingual sessions](#bilingual-best-choice-for-official-languages)
-- Host read scripts to greet participants
+- Host reads scripts to greet participants
 - Introduce the sign language interpreters so that users that rely on them can set up their accommodations by using the platform
   - [Microsoft Teams has an accessibility setting to set up sign language interpreters](https://support.microsoft.com/en-au/office/use-sign-language-view-in-microsoft-teams-c6c11f67-0747-4598-ac27-c90801b94434#:~:text=To%20enable%20Sign%20Language%20View,then%20turn%20on%20Sign%20Language.)
   - [WebEx requires you to designate sign language interpreters as panelists](https://help.webex.com/en-us/article/9dqbhw/Host-Webex-meetings,-webinars,-and-events-for-people-who-are-deaf-or-hard-ofhearing#id_136678__section_c31_j5q_xlb)